 How Often Will They Need to Be Vaccinated?

-It’s best for your veterinarian to determine the best vaccination schedule for your pet.
+Your veterinarian should determine the best vaccination schedule for your pet.

 Most vaccines provide adequate protection when administered every few years, but others may require frequent schedules to maintain the pet’s immunity.